quickwit-oss/quickwit/README.md

 # 🙋 FAQ
 ### How can I switch from Elasticsearch to Quickwit?
-In Quickwit 0.3, we released Elasticsearch compatible Ingest-API, so that you can change the configuration of your current log shipper (vector, fluent bit, syslog) to send data to Quickwit instead of Elasticsearch.
+In Quickwit 0.3, we released Elasticsearch compatible Ingest-API, so that you can change the configuration of your current log shipper (Vector, Fluent Bit, Syslog, ...) to send data to Quickwit.
 You can query the logs using the Quickwit Web UI or [Search API](https://quickwit.io/docs/reference/rest-api).
-We also support [ES compatible Aggregation-API](https://quickwit.io/docs/reference/aggregation), so you can summarise the data as statistics.
+We also support [ES compatible Aggregation-API](https://quickwit.io/docs/reference/aggregation).

 ###  How is Quickwit different from traditional search engines like Elasticsearch or Solr?
 The core difference and advantage of Quickwit is its architecture that is built from the ground up for cloud and log management.
 Optimized IO paths make search on object storage sub-second and thanks to the true decoupled compute and storage, search instances are stateless, it is possible to add or remove search nodes within seconds.
 Last but not least, we implemented a highly-reliable distributed search and exactly-once semantics during indexing so that all engineers can sleep at night.
 All this slashes costs for log management.